ccb-hms/edw_tiger/README.md

         -v ~/dev/tiger2sql:/HostData \
         -i -t gdal-test
     ```

+    This command mounts `/HostData` as a data volume in your container, such that your database files will be persisted for future use even after the container is deleted.
+You *MUST* use the same location for `/HostData` as in step 4.

  6. An iteractive shell within the gdal container will open.
 Run the following command:
     ```sh